Vadim-Seleznov/vvcommit/README.md

 ## TODO
 1. Functionality to work with branches - BASIC IMPLEMENTATION
-2. Functionality to solve some basic common github problems - NOT IMPLEMENTED
+2. Functionality to solve some common git problems - NOT IMPLEMENTED

 ## LICENSE
 MIT